-Tangible resources include the main site at Crowndale Road with a book value of £8.574 million, principally related to building works completed in 2008 and 2012 in Phases 1 and 2 of the Accommodation Strategy and the recently completed heating and ventilation programme.
-There is a second centre in Kentish Town which is owned by the London Borough of Camden and used by the College on a tenancy-at-will basis.
+Tangible resources, with a book value of £8.831m, include the main site at Crowndale Road with a book value of £8.574 million, principally related to building works completed in 2008 and 2012 in Phases 1 and 2 of the Accommodation Strategy and the recently completed heating and ventilation programme.
+There is a second centre in Kentish Town owned by the London Borough of Camden and used by the College on a tenancy-at-will basis.

-Financial resources include investments and endowments totalling £5.799 million at the balance sheet date plus short term deposits and cash holdings of £810,000, offset in part by long term debt of £719,000.
-The budget and cash flow forecasts for 2021/22 and beyond demonstrate that the College will continue to have sufficient resources available to it to meet obligations as they fall due and maintain operations.
+Financial resources include investments and endowments totaling £5,781 million at the balance sheet date plus short-term deposits and cash holdings of £403,000, offset in part by long term debt of £533,000.
+The budget and cash flow forecasts for 2022/23 and beyond demonstrate that the College will continue to have sufficient resources available to it to meet obligations as they fall due and maintain operations.

-Human resources comprise a staff base of 98 full-time equivalents, of whom 54 are teaching staff, with a headcount of 179 (122 teaching) as the College makes extensive use of subject specialists, many of whom teach part time at the College whilst also working in their specialist industry.
+Human resources comprise a staff base of 100 full-time equivalents, of whom 55 are teaching staff, with a headcount of 195 (122 teaching) as the College makes extensive use of subject specialists, many of whom teach part time at the College whilst also working in their specialist industry.

-The College has a strong reputation locally, based on the quality of services, the breadth of community involvement and the continuing interest in long and distinguished history, as well as the benefit of an Ofsted "good" rating.
+The College has a strong reputation locally, based on the quality of services, the breadth of community involvement and the continuing interest in long and distinguished history, as well as the benefit of an Ofsted "Good" rating.